core-wg/resource-directory/point-to-point-responses.md

 set the first bit of the Group ID.
 Consequently, the addresses were changed from ff35:30:2001:db8::x to ff35:30:2001:db8::8000:x, which should finally be a legal choice of a group address for anyone operating the 2001:db8:: site.
-(The changes can be viewed at https://github.com/core-wg/resource-directory/pull/270
+(The changes can be viewed at https://github.com/core-wg/resource-directory/pull/270).
-@@@merge).

 GENERIC-ODDEXAMPLES
 -------------------